knockout/knockout/documentation/component-overview.md

 {% endcapture %}
 {% include live-example-minimal.html %}

-In this example, the component both displays and edits an observable property on the `Product` view model class.
+In this example, the component both displays and edits an observable property called `userRating` on the `Product` view model class.

 ### Example: Loading the like/dislike widget from external files, on demand